With a decision on the future of Ulster Bank in Ireland imminent, what do customers need to know?

 Your credit card number may also change meaning any account or online store where you have the details saved will need to be updated.

-There is of course the possibility that your account will simply close, meaning you'll have to find a new provider yourself, though this is highly unlikely.
+There is of course the possibility that your account will simply close, meaning you'll have to find a new provider yourself, though this is more unlikely.

 Personal loans / mortgages

-Customers with a personal loan or mortgage with Ulster Bank will likely see this sold on to a rival lender already operating in Ireland or perhaps a new brand lender.
+If you're a mortgage or personal loan customer it's likely your loan will be sold on to a rival lender already operating in Ireland or perhaps a new brand lender.

-For competition reasons, it’s unlikely that any of the larger players in the market like AIB and BOI will be able to compete for the business though.
+For competition reasons, it’s unlikely that any of the larger players in the market like AIB and BOI will be able to compete for much of the business though.
+If they do, expect authorities both here and in Brussels to study any deal carefully.

 Those with a tracker mortgage will still be able to keep it and if you're lucky enough to have one, you won't find any better value elsewhere.